WGUNDERWOOD/wgunderwood.github.io/_posts/2020-07-19-waiting-time-paradox.markdown

 Is this just bad luck,
 or is it probability theory?

-In fact this is an example of a well-known phenomenon called the
+In fact this is an example of a phenomenon called the
 *waiting time paradox*.
 In this post,